Calendar of Events 2025

 gift shopping in wiscasset village, 10am to 5pm

-The Village’s remarkable collection of shops and galleries is open.
-On-site owners are ready to assist shoppers, searching for just-right gifts for everyone on the list, with advice and suggestions.
-Look for the doorway candy canes marking participating shops.
+The Village’s remarkable collection of shops and galleries was open.
+On-site owners were on hand and ready to assist shoppers, searching for just-right gifts for everyone on the list, with advice and suggestions.
+Doorway candy canes marked participating shops.

 Drawing for Dining raffle in participating shops.

-Take a chance on a FREE raffle for $100 gift certificates to local restaurants: Water St. Kitchen & Bar, Jodie’s Cafe & Bakery, and Back River Bistro.
-Find raffle tickets in participating Village shops (no purchase necessary.)
+So many shoppers took a chance on a FREE raffle for $100 gift certificates to local restaurants: Water St. Kitchen & Bar, Jodie’s Cafe & Bakery, and Back River Bistro.
+The raffle tickets were in participating Village shops (no purchase necessary.)

 Holiday Gift Shop, 10am to 4pm